Self and Motivation Lab

 The Self and Motivation Lab at the University at Buffalo, directed by Dr. Lora Park, focuses broadly on questions pertaining to the self, motivation, well-being, and interpersonal processes.
-Using cross-sectional, experimental, and daily diary methods, we investigate (a) how the pursuit of self-esteem via contingencies of self-worth – the desire to protect, maintain, and enhance self-esteem in particular domains – undermines motivation, well-being, and relationships; (b) how concerns about belonging – due to being sensitive to rejection or a member of an underrepresented group (e.g., women in male-dominated STEM fields) – lead to negative effects, which can be alleviated through interventions; and (c) how people’s lay theories of happiness shape their goal pursuits and well-being.
-Overall, our research advances knowledge and understanding of how people’s experience of themselves affects motivation, well-being, and relationships, and identifies interventions to improve important societal outcomes, such as broadening participation of underrepresented groups in STEM.
+Using cross-sectional, experimental, and daily diary methods, we investigate (a) how the pursuit of self-esteem via contingencies of self-worth – the desire to protect, maintain, and enhance self-esteem in particular domains – undermines motivation, well-being, and relationships; (b) how people’s perceptions of cues in the environment influence their motivation and behavior; and (c) how people’s lay theories of happiness shape their goal pursuits and well-being.
+Overall, our research advances knowledge and understanding of how people’s experience of themselves affects motivation, well-being, and relationships, and identifies interventions to improve important societal outcomes, such as broadening participation of underrepresented groups across various contexts.

 CORE THEMES of our research are:

-b) Concerns about belonging and interventions.
-In this line of research, we study the consequences of people’s concerns about belonging.
-With past funding from the National Science Foundation (NSF), we have examined how concerns about appearing romantically desirable to others affect women’s attitudes and interest in STEM fields.
-With current funding from NSF, we study how subtle situational cues, such as giving students positive feedback in college math courses, affect students’ self-efficacy, belonging, performance, and interest in STEM.
-In other work, we have examined antecedents and consequences of Appearance-based Rejection Sensitivity – a personality processing system characterized by anxious concerns and expectations of being rejected based on one’s physical appearance.
+b) Perceptions of cues in the environment.
+In this line of research, we examine how cues in the environment shape people’s motivation, interest, performance, and well-being.
+With past funding from the National Science Foundation (NSF), we examined how cues related to appearing romantically desirable affected women’s attitudes and interest in STEM.
+In another NSF-funded project, we investigated how subtle situational cues, such as instructors giving students positive feedback in college math courses, affected students’ self-efficacy, belonging, performance, and interest in STEM.
+In other work, we examined antecedents and consequences of Appearance-based Rejection Sensitivity — a personality processing system characterized by anxious concerns and expectations of being rejected based on cues regarding one’s physical appearance.
+Currently, we are examining how people’s overall, gut-level Safety and Threat in the Environment Perceptions — using a new scale we developed (STEP scale) — predicts people’s motivation and behavior across a range of settings.

-(c) Lay beliefs about well-being.
+(c) Lay beliefs about happiness.
 In a third line of research, we examine how people’s lay beliefs about happiness being cumulative (Delaying Happiness beliefs) versus fleeting (Living in the Moment beliefs) shape their goal pursuits, affective reactions, and well-being.
-In another line of work, we investigate people’s lay theories of the consequences of social media use and how these beliefs shape people’s overall well-being.

 CORE VALUES of our lab are: